axibase/atsd/sql/scheduled-sql.md

   HAVING AVG(value) > 50
 ```

 In the above example, the query relies on the `HAVING` clause to find servers with high CPU utilization.
-The report with unchecked `Send Empty Report` option will be sent only if at least one server with high CPU usage is found.
+The report with unchecked `Send Empty Report` option is sent only if at least one server with high CPU usage is found.

 `Fail on No Data` causes an error if the query finds no matching records in the database which maybe indicative of a breakdown in data collection.